Opting for Help to Buy in 2020? Get prepared now for when the interest-free element of the Government's loan expires in 2025.

 What is the Help to Buy Equity Loan?

 A quick recap.
-It was introduced by the Government in 2013 to help buyers with small deposits get onto the proper ladder.
+It was introduced by the Government in 2013 to help buyers (not just first-timers) with small deposits get onto the proper ladder.

 Under the scheme, buyers only need a 5% deposit.
 But they must be buying a new-build property worth less than £600,000 in England and £300,000 in Wales.